IAmAnEvilBunny/Cryptopals/README.md

 print(encrypted.cbc_solve())  # Prints b'One cappuccino please.'
 ```
 You may recognise the first two parameters (plaintext and format) as EasyByte parameters.
 This is because AESCode stores messages as EasyByte instances throughout.

+### DH class: Diffie-Hellman key exchange
+DH.py contains the DH class as well as various subclasses involved in a Diffie-Hellman key exchange protocol.
+Examples include DHSender (initiates exchange), DHReceiver (partner in key exchange), DHMITM (MITM: Man In The Middle, for cryptographic attacks of the same name), DHAttacker (Hacker taking the place of DHSender wishing to extract DHReceiver's secret key)